Tubelight (2017 Tamil film)

 Tubelight is a 2017 Indian Tamil-language romantic comedy film written and directed by Indra in his debut along with composing the soundtrack.
 He also stars alongside Adhithi, with Pandiarajan in a supporting role.
 The film revolves around a man who is left with a hearing disability following an accident, but rejects his doctor's efforts to cure him after falling in love with an art therapy practitioner.
 The film was released on 2 June 2017.

 Plot

 Following an accident, the victim Ram is left with a hearing disability – he can hear things only after a brief delay, of at least five seconds.
 Mouli, an unorthodox doctor, tries to cure his disability using unconventional means, but Ram, who has fallen in love with an art therapy practitioner named Hema, rejects Mouli's efforts.

 Production

 Tubelight is the acting and directorial debut of Indra who also wrote the script.
 It was produced by Ravi Narayanan under Ostrich Media Productions.
 The film is also the acting debut of Adhithi.
-Cinematography was handled by G. Sridhar, and editing by C. S. Prem.